In an emergency, or if you or someone else is in immediate danger, always call 999

 - discuss the problem with your local councillor

-- report the antisocial problem to your local district or borough council:
+- report an anti-social problem to your local district or borough council:

 - call 101, your local police force's non-emergency number